Thanatos-Dev/Invasion-Modding-Guide/README.md

+# Invasion Modding Guide
+A guide for implementing custom invasions in tModLoader

 # ModSystem Setup
 The first thing we need to do is set up a ModSystem, this will handle almost everything for our invasion.